brandonleetran/genetic_evolution/README.md

 Algorithm:
-1. Create a population with random N elements (VARIATION) 2a.
-Calculate the fitness for N elements (SELECTION) 2b.
-Reproduction/Selection
+1. Create a population with random N elements (VARIATION)
+2. Calculate the fitness for N elements (SELECTION)
+    I. Reproduction/Selection
+    II.
-2b a.
-Pick "two" parents (two is arbitrary) (SELECTION) 2b b.
+        i.
+Pick "two" parents (two is arbitrary) (SELECTION) ii.
 Make a new element
-2b b. a.
+            a.
 Crossover
-2b b. b.
+            b.
 Mutation

 ---------------------------------------------------------------------------------------------